daannoordenbos/daannoordenbos.github.io/research.md

 Groningen, 2024

-We model competitive Olympic weightlifting as a Markov decision process and use game theory to determine strategies that maximize the probability of winning.
-We identify the relevant subgames, prove the uniqueness of their perfect equilibrium, and provide an efficient algorithm for computing it.
+In this thesis competitive Olympic weightlifting is modelled as a Markov decision process and game-theoretic methods are used to determine strategies that maximise the probability of winning.
+The relevant subgames are identified, the uniqueness of their perfect equilibrium is established, and an efficient algorithm for computing it is provided.

 [Thesis](https://daannoordenbos.github.io/master-thesis/)